 Hedging, Liquidity, and Productivity

-Keywords: Corporate hedging, Financial constraints, Productivity, Collateral constraint, Procyclical collateral capacity, Production-dependent depreciation, Hedging capacity
+Keywords: Corporate hedging, Financial constraints, Productivity, Collateral constraint, Procyclical collateral capacity, Unit-of-production depreciation, Hedging capacity.

 JEL Classification: G23, G30, G32